 Mold develops quickly on baked goods, especially in warm or humid conditions.

-Visual inspection becomes critical—any fuzzy spots mean immediate disposal.
+A visual inspection becomes critical, and any fuzzy spots warrant immediate disposal.

-Freezing extends life for baked goods but affects texture upon thawing.
+Freezing extends the life of baked goods but affects their texture upon thawing.

 Many find the trade-off worthwhile for long-term storage of favorites.